ruyd/ElasticPoolDatabaseImporter/README.md

 ## Installation
 --------------------------------------------------------------
 Use them directly or open the install_script.sql in SSMS and follow the installation instructions.
-It will install 2-3 utility tables and the stored procedures.
+It will install the `ImportConfig`, `ImportTables` utility tables and the stored procedures.

-Please check before running, install script will create 3 Databases Master, Repo and LOBs.
+Please check before running, install script will create 3 Databases: Master, Repo and LOBs.